SS Katowice: History

 The ship was built in 1925 by Chantiers Navals Français, Blainville and its engine by Ateliers et Chantiers de la Loire, Nantes.
-It was launched under the French flas as the SS Vendemiare.
+It was launched under the British flag as the SS Vendemiaire.
 Around 1926 it became property of the Polish Ocean Lines and was renamed Katowice.

 The ship travelled on the Baltic Sea and North Sea to ports in Sweden and to Preston in the United Kingdom.
 She also traveled to the Mediterranean Sea.
 On 23 August 1939, she was on a voyage from Gdańsk to Italy with captain Bohdan Gawęcki.

 World War II

 The ship left Genoa, Italy during the night of 25 September on voyage to Marseille, France.
 On 18 November she was traveling to Sète.
 From that moment on, the ship began to serve in the “Mission des Transports Maritimes”.
 Captain Ostapowice was captain of the ship during World War II.

 In 1940, the ship came under British command but still with the Polish flag.
 She went among others to Canada.
 At the end of World War II she served off the coast of England.
 She was one of the ships that took part at the Normandy landings.